-Whisk together pickle juice, brown sugar, kosher salt, 1 teaspoon black pepper, and 1 pinch cayenne pepper in a large bowl until sugar dissolves.
+Whisk together pickle juice (12 oz), brown sugar (90 grams), kosher salt (2 teaspoons), 1 teaspoon black pepper, and 1 pinch cayenne pepper in a large bowl until sugar dissolves.
 Brine for 24 hours.
 Mix together 2 cups of flour, teaspoon of salt, teaspoon of pepper, 1 teaspoon garlic powder, 1/2 teaspoon mustard powder, 1⁄2 teaspoon cayenne pepper.
 Dredge chicken in egg and flour mixture twice.
-Slowly submerge into preheated oil 350° cook to an internal temperature of 165° .
+Slowly submerge into preheated oil 350° cook to an internal temperature of 165°.

+Buttermilk Biscuit

-Buttermilk Biscuit 10 Biscuits @ 2.5 oz
+10 Biscuits @ 2.5 oz

-1 # 4 oz of white lilly flour (all purpose and swap 2 tablespoons of the flour for corn starch)

-1⁄2 tsp salt

-3.75 oz Butter Cubed

-7.5 oz Butter Milk
+1 # 4 oz of white lilly flour (all purpose and swap 2 tablespoons of the flour for corn starch) 1⁄2 tsp salt 3.75 oz Butter Cubed 7.5 oz Butter Milk

 Cut together the butter, flour and salt.
 Slowly add the buttermilk, mix until almost combine.
 Turn on a table and hand turn.
-Roll to $\frac{1}{2}$ inch thick, cut rounds, use leftovers for reroll again.
+Roll to 1⁄2 inch thick, cut rounds, use leftovers for reroll again.
 Bake at 350° for 15 - 20 minutes.
 Brush with more butter than a dr would like you to use.